Skip to content

 Advantages

 Proponents of soft mobility justify the concept of a traffic turnaround with the increased volume of traffic in cities.
-The infrastructure is not able to cope with this, resulting in frequent traffic jams and stop-and-go traffic.
-This phenomenon can be observed especially in the vicinity of leisure facilities, shopping and recreation areas.
-One of the main advantages of soft mobility is, above all, that an unnecessarily high volume of traffic is avoided by promoting space-saving, alternative forms of transportation.
-Free public transportation by bus and train could play a significant role in this regard.
+The infrastructure is unable to cope with this, resulting in frequent traffic jams and stop-and-go traffic.
+This phenomenon is particularly noticeable in the vicinity of leisure facilities, shopping facilities and recreational areas.
+One of the main advantages of soft mobility is that it avoids unnecessarily high traffic volumes by promoting space-saving, alternative forms of transportation.
+Free local public transport by bus and train could play a key role in this.

-Because the streets in the inner cities are also available for pedestrians, possible confrontations between careless pedestrians and motorists are also automatically reduced.
-Many cities are already undertaking initial experiments - with success.
+Because the streets in city centers are also available to pedestrians, potential disputes between careless pedestrians and drivers are automatically reduced.
+Many cities are already conducting initial experiments - with success.
 More on this in a moment.

-Here I have another clear list of benefits for you:
+Here I have a clear list of benefits for you:

 • Less congestion and stop-and-go traffic

-• Soft mobility counteracts the environmental problem of Climate change counter (promotion of low-emission means of transport)
+• Soft mobility counteracts the environmental problem of Climate change (promotion of low-emission means of transport)

-• Car-free areas encourage the influx of young families with children
+• Car-free areas encourage young families with children to move in

-• Attractive city concepts reduce the need for outbound travel
+• Attractive city concepts reduce the need for outward journeys

 • Quieter city centers

-Tip: In this context, be sure to check out the post about the Life without car on!
+Tip: In this context, be sure to take a look at the article on the Life without car on!

 Disadvantages

 Soft, sustainable mobility really only knows winners.
-It makes life in cities more attractive, healthier, more environmentally friendly and safer.
-The concept decelerates our society and, above all, is a forward-looking means of combating the air pollution.
-If this can indeed be called a disadvantage of soft mobility, it is certainly the cost intensity of the changes in urban areas.
+Because life in cities becomes more attractive, healthier, more environmentally friendly and safer.
+The concept decelerates our society and, above all, is a future-oriented means of combating the air pollution.
+If this can really be described as a disadvantage of soft mobility, then it is certainly the cost intensity of the changes in urban areas.
 But since it makes our lives better in the long run, it's probably more of an investment than a cost.

-Within the framework of soft mobility, strategies are being developed that serve the traffic turnaround.
-All this with the aim of increasing the quality of life in the city.
-To this end, for example, subsidies for air traffic are to be reduced and instead the Expansion of infrastructure for bicycles will be pushed.
-Incentives to buy a low-emission electric car will also be increased by political measures in the interests of soft mobility.
+Within the framework of soft mobility, strategies are being developed that serve to turn traffic around.
+All with the aim of improving the quality of life in the city.
+To this end, for example, subsidies for air traffic are to be reduced and instead the Expansion of infrastructure for bicycles be promoted.
+Incentives to buy a low-emission electric car will also be increased through political measures in the interests of soft mobility.

 For example, the mineral oil tax will be raised or supplemented by an eco-tax.
 The tax revenue finances parking space management, for example.
-Soft mobility even aims at a Road reconstruction so that nature has significantly more space and traffic can be calmed down.
+Soft mobility even aims to achieve a Road reconstruction so that nature has significantly more space and traffic can be calmed.
 Shorter distances can prevent urban sprawl in the surrounding area.

 Vehicles of sustainable mobility concepts